 - CI Assessment Methods (AM)

 - CI Competencies.
 This is the PCRS Competency Set required for the CI Report

 Within each category, you will find original, updated lists from the AAMC.
 These items must be mapped to the corresponding elements that you utilize in your mapping.
 There is often an automap option, which should be used if you are utilizing these original lists in your mapping.
 Otherwise, you must match up your list to this one - with at least a 1:1 relationship.

 You should not edit the lists here.
 There is a separate (identical) set of the IM, AM, Keywords and Resources under Curriculum Mapping that can be utilized for your institutional mapping.
 If your lists are different than what is listed here, then you must establish the mapping relationship between them, often manually.

 NOTE: Our team receives annual updates from the AAMC and these lists reflect any necessary changes.
 Currently, Resources and Keywords are not required but may still be utilized and included in your CI report.

 - Select an Academic Year from the dropdown list.

-- From the Courses listed in that Year, select which Section/Rotation of the Course will be reported.
+- From the Courses listed in that Year, select which Section/Rotation of the Course will be included in the report.

-Some institutions map all of the Sections/Rotations, while others only map one Section/Rotation per Course.
-The AAMC gives you the option to do this either way, as long as what is included is representative of a typical student experience.
+Some institutions map all of their Sections/Rotations, while others only map one Section/Rotation per Course and choose to include this specific section as a representative example.
+The AAMC gives you the option to do this either way, as long as what is included in the report reflects a typical student experience.